 Looking for road trip inspiration in the New England states?
 Look no further than a Boston to Bar Harbor road trip.
-Boston’s location in the northeastern US makes it the perfect city to fly into and road trip from.
-We, my daughter and I, took a day to drive up the coast as part of a four day trip that included Acadia National Park.
-You can read my Acadia National Park portion of the trip in another post but meanwhile, here’s the places we stopped on the way.
+Boston’s location in the northeastern United States make it the perfect city to fly into and road trip from.
+My daughter and I took a day to drive up the coast, as part of a four day road trip that included Acadia National Park and the White Mountains.
+You can read my Acadia National Park portion of the trip in another post but meanwhile, here’s the places we stopped on the way to Bar Harbor.

-How to use this Google Map with layers.
-In the top left hand corner of the map is an icon with an arrow.
-Hover and click the icon for a list of all of the available layers I created on the map.
-You can see them all at once or if you only want to focus on one layer, simply uncheck the layer(s) you don’t want to see.
-To add this map to your own Google account and maps, click the star at the end of the map’s title.
-You can also share and enlarge.
+How to use a Google Map with layers.
+Click the icon in the top left hand corner to see and remove the layers from the map.
+You can use them all at once or remove a layer.
+To add the map to your Google Maps, click the star at the end of the map’s title.

 Boston, MA to Portsmouth, NH

-Our fly and drive road trip started after we flew to Boston from Atlanta on Delta.
-While we would have loved to explore Boston thoroughly, this trip was really more about Acadia National Park for us.
-We’ve had a goal to visit as many national park units we can for awhile now
+Our fly and drive July road trip started when we flew to Boston from Atlanta.
+We would’ve loved to explore Boston some but this trip was more about Acadia National Park.

-Once we picked up our rental car at Boston Logan International Airport, and after stocking up on food and the always important snacks, we headed north on the freeway.
+Once we picked up our rental car at Boston Logan International Airport, and after stocking up on food and the always important snacks, we headed north.

-Portsmouth, built on the Piscataqua River is charming with houses that date back to the 1700’s.
-As you cross the river, to the east is the Portsmouth Naval Shipyard and to the west, The USS Albacore Museum where you can tour a unique naval submarine.
+Portsmouth, built on the Piscataqua River, is a charming town with houses that date all the way back to the 1700’s.
+As you cross the river into town, to the east is the Portsmouth Naval Shipyard and to the west, the USS Albacore Museum, where you can tour a unique naval submarine.
 We didn’t really do much other than pass through since we were headed to Kittery, Maine, but the museum would be a perfect stop for this leg of a Boston to Bar Harbor road trip.

 Portsmouth, NH to Kittery, ME

 Kittery was settled by the English in 1623 and is the oldest city in Maine.
-It’s kind of funny that now, one of the reasons people stop there is for the outlets.
-Besides just about every store you could imagine, Kittery has a Trading Post that’s been around a long time.
+It’s kind of ironic that now, most people stop for the shopping outlets than the historical features.
+For a little shopping and history, Kittery has a very popular Trading Post that’s been around a long time.
 Not as long as the houses but they have been in business since 1938.
-That’s a pretty good run too.

-If there’s anything you need to pick up for your trip or any outdoor equipment or forgot any for your trip, this is the place to get it.
-They have everything you can imagine and a few things you probably didn’t.
+If there’s anything you need to pick up for your trip or any outdoor equipment you want to buy, the Kittery Trading Post is the place for that.
+They have just about everything you can imagine and a few things you probably didn’t.

-We ended our visit to Kittery by grabbing some wood fired pizza at a cute little pizzeria in the downtown area before we got back on the road.
-I would have loved to had time to visit the Strawbery Banke Museum that features more than ten acres of gardens, historic buildings and collections devoted to 300 years of American History.
+We ended our visit to Kittery by walking around downtown and grabbing some wood fired pizza at AJ’s Wood Grill Pizza.
+I would’ve loved to visit the Strawbery Banke Museum.
+The museum has more than ten acres of gardens, historic buildings and collections devoted to 300 years of American History.
 Saving that for another visit and better weather.

 Kittery, ME to Ogunquit, ME

-Knowing we were so close to the ocean was driving me crazy.
-Bad weather or not, I wanted to see a real Maine beach.
+I love the ocean and being so close to it without actually seeing it was driving me crazy.
+Bad weather or not, I wanted to walk on a real Maine beach.

-From Kittery, we drove US Route 1 to Ogunquit, population 892.
+So, from Kittery, we drove US Route 1 to Ogunquit, population 892.
 The unusual name, Oqunquit, means beautiful place by the sea in the Abenaki Indian language.
 And it is beautiful, even in the rain.
-Ogunquit Beach sits between the Atlantic Ocean and the Ogunquit River and the nearby cliffs and lighthouse offer sweeping coastal views of the dunes and waterfront.
+Ogunquit Beach sits between the Atlantic Ocean and the Ogunquit River.
+The nearby cliffs and lighthouse offer sweeping coastal views of the dunes and waterfront.

-The beach was surprisingly crowded for a cool, drizzly July day.
+The main public beach was surprisingly crowded for a cool, drizzly July day.
 Most people were cozied up, in comfortable chairs under a long covered sitting area that faces the beach.
 It looked like the perfect spot to read a book.
 All they needed was a fireplace to warm up.
 Wet and cold, we hurried back to the car to put the heat on.
 Even with the sun not shining, this was still one of my favorite stops.